SushyDev/vapor-store/README.md

 - [ ] Make it so the downloader always over writes zips
 - [ ] Implement better updater
 - [ ] Clean out the snackbar notification service code
-- [ ] Search in installed games list
 - [ ] If installed game folder can't be found have a fallback where the user manually selects the folder

 ### Issues